ad-freiburg/WEXEA/README.md

 Start server:
 ```
+cd <path to stanford-corenlp-x.x.x>
-java -mx16g -cp "<path to corenlp files>" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000 -threads 6
+java -mx16g  -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000 -threads 6
 ```

-## Entity Linker

-Entity Linker including models used from https://github.com/nitishgupta/neural-el.

-Download resources from repository and adjust path to resources folder in ```src/entity_linker/configs/config.ini```.

 ## Run WEXEA

-1. Change language specific keyword variables in src/language_variables.py, depending on Wikipedia dump language.
+1. If you want to link text in a language other than English, change language specific keyword variables in `src/language_variables.py`.
-2. Install requirements from requirements.txt (Tensorflow only needed for neural EL).
+2. Install requirements from requirements.txt .
-3. In config/config.json, provide path of latest wiki dump (xml file) and output path (make sure the output folder does not exist yet, it will be created).
+3. In `config/config.json`, provide path of latest wiki dump (xml file), output path (make sure the output folder does not exist yet, it will be created) and the absolute path to the sutime directory within this repository.
-4. Make annotate.sh executable: "chmod 755 annotate.sh"
+4. Make `create_mappings.sh` executable: `chmod 755 create_mappings.sh`
-5. In annotate.sh: Either use parser_4.py (with neural EL; English only) or parser_4_greedy.py (greedy EL).
-6. Run annotate.sh with ./annotate.sh

-## Visualization

-server.py starts a server and opens a website that can be used to visualize an article with Wikipedia links (blue) and unknown entities (green).
+5. Extract the necessary mappings from the Wikipedia dump by running `./create_mappings.sh`
+6. If you want to link the entire Wikipedia dump using WEXEA, make `annotate.sh` executable using `chmod 755 annotate.sh` and run `./annotate.sh` (this will take a couple of days).
+If you want to link a specific benchmark, follow the steps in the next section

-## WiNER evaluation
+## ELEVANT evaluation

-1. Create directory 'wexea_evaluation'.
-2. Adjust directory names for output as well as dictionaries in src/winer.py and src/evaluation.py.
-3. Run winer.py in order to create a sample from WiNER's as well as WEXEA's articles.
-4. Run src/evaluation.py in order to create a file per article, which consists of WiNER addtional annotations (left) and WEXEA's additional annotations (right).
-Original annotations are removed in order to make the file more readable.

-Files we used for evaluation (see Michael Strobl's PhD thesis), can be found in the data folder.
+Set up [ELEVANT](https://github.com/ad-freiburg/elevant) following the instructions [here](https://github.com/ad-freiburg/elevant/wiki/A-Quick-Start).

+To get benchmark articles into WEXEA's expected input format and location use ELEVANT's `write_articles.py` with the following options:

+    python3 scripts/write_articles.py --output_dir <path> --title_in_filename --print_hyperlinks -b <benchmark_name>

+Run WEXEA's parser_3.py over the benchmark articles:

+    python3 src/parser_3.py --input_dir <path> --wiki_id_to_title <elevant_data_path>/wikipedia_mappings/wikipedia_id_to_title.tsv

+Run WEXEA's parser_4_greedy.py over the output from the previous script to get the final annotations:

+    python3 src/parser_4_greedy.py --input_dir <path>_parsed_3

+To add the linking results to ELEVANT, run in your ELEVANT directory

+    python3 link_benchmark.py "WEXEA" -pfile <path>_parsed_4 -pformat wexea -pname wexea -b <benchmark_name>

+Evaluate the linking results with

+    python3 evaluate.py evaluation-results/wexea/wexea.<benchmark_name>.linked_articles.jsonl

 ## Hardware requirements